Skip to main content

 • Unofficial transcripts from all colleges/universities attended (official transcripts are only required if admitted to the program).

 • A personal statement, not to exceed 2 pages.
-We encourage you to consider the following:
+We encourage you to include the following in your personal statement:

 • Your academic and career goals as well as your motivation in pursuing a Ph.D.

-• Research experiences and background/skills that would make you a successful Ph.D. student in geospatial analytics
+• Research experiences and accomplishments that would make you a successful Ph.D. student in geospatial analytics, particularly emphasizing computational/quantitative skills

 • Relevant research interests